instantlinux/apicrud/README.md

 * Set environment variables as defined below
 * Install docker ([desktop for Mac](https://docs.docker.com/docker-for-mac/) or [Linux/Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and enable kubernetes; Linux _kubeadm_ setup is beyond scope of this README
+* To run the full example demo in your local kubernetes, choose a tag and:
+  * Invoke `TAG=latest make deploy_local`
+  * Browse http://localhost:32180 as `admin` with password `p@ssw0rd`
+* Or, to run only database/cache images for developing on your laptop:
   * Invoke `make run_local` to bring up the back-end API with its dependent services mariadb, redis and rabbitmq
   * Invoke `make messaging_worker` to bring up the email/SMS worker back-end
-* Clone the [instantlinux/apicrud-ui](https://github/instantlinux/apicrud-ui) repo to a separate directory and follow the instructions given in its README to start the front-end
+  * Clone the [instantlinux/apicrud-ui](https://github.com/instantlinux/apicrud-ui) repo to a separate directory and follow the instructions given in its README to start and log into the front-end
 * Optional: if setting up to run API within a docker container, configure kubernetes secrets as defined below (need at least the `example-db-password`)
 * Optional for Linux: a full ansible-based bare-metal k8s cluster management suite is published at [instantlinux/docker-tools](https://github.com/instantlinux/docker-tools)

 The example MVC application is provided here in this repo is also used as a fixture for its unit tests.
 You can fork / clone this repo and experiment with your own extensions to the database models, controller logic, and openapi.yaml REST endpoints.
-See the instantlinux/apicrud-ui for definitions of the views (as React.js code).
+See [instantlinux/apicrud-ui](https://github.com/instantlinux/apicrud-ui) for definitions of the views (as React.js code).

 ### Environment variables

 Variable | Default | Description
 -------- | ------- | -----------
-AMQ_HOST | `example-rmq` | IP address or hostname of rabbitMQ DB_HOST | `db00` | IP address or hostname of MySQL-compatible database
+AMQ_HOST | `example-rmq` | IP address or hostname of rabbitMQ API_DEV_PORT | `32080` | TCP port for API service (local dev k8s)
+DB_HOST | `10.101.2.30` | IP address or hostname of MySQL-compatible database
 DB_NAME | `example_local` | Name of the database
-DB_PASS | | Password for database
+DB_PASS | `example` | Password for database
 DOMAIN | | Domain for service URLs
 EXAMPLE_API_PORT | `8080` | TCP port for API service
 KUBECONFIG | | Config credentials filename for k8s
-RABBITMQ_IP | | IP address to use for rabbitMQ under k8s
+RABBITMQ_IP | `10.101.2.20` | IP address to use for rabbitMQ under k8s
-REDIS_IP | | IP address for redis under k8s
+REDIS_IP | `10.101.2.10` | IP address for redis under k8s

-TODO: the published docker image won't read these values at startup until the implementation of [env-config.js](https://www.freecodecamp.org/news/how-to-implement-runtime-environment-variables-with-create-react-app-docker-and-nginx-7f9d42a91d70/) is completed.

 ### Secrets

 Kubernetes needs secrets defined.
-(TODO add default k8s yaml files and provide instructions here; [this](https://kubernetes.io/docs/concepts/configuration/secret/) is a ridiculously-steep learning curve for k8s rookies.)
+Default values for these are under example/secrets/.
+See the example/Makefile.sops (and the lengthy [kubernetes secrets doc](https://kubernetes.io/docs/concepts/configuration/secret/) for instructions on modifying them or adding new secrets for multiple namespace environments.

 Secret | Description
 ------ | -----------